masternx7/MasterN/README.md

 I am a frontend developer specializing in converting UI designs into responsive, accessible, and maintainable web interfaces.

-My work primarily involves translating Figma designs into clean HTML structures using TailwindCSS and JavaScript.
+My work primarily involves creating wireframes to guide the design team,
+and slicing UI designs into clean HTML, CSS, and TailwindCSS code,
+along with JavaScript for interactivity.